Flourishing People Producing Thriving Enterprises

 - Finally, the way of managing describes in what way its managing becomes distinct, yet in accord with the essential regenerative attributes, in producing a distinctive enterprise.

-Characterizing the domain entails mapping out the means an enterprise employs to create value.
+Characterizing the domains entails mapping out the means an enterprise employs to create value.

 - All means lie within humanity, whose enrichment provides the ultimate means and ends of why it creates value.